vokya/english-for-designers-1/03-content-first/case-study.md

 ### Recap

-Length: About a day for the render itself.
+- Length: About a day for the render itself.
 The know-how took about a week and a test project to fully understand and get comfortable with.
-Software used: Blender, Cycles render, Adobe Photoshop
+- Software used: Blender, Cycles render, Adobe Photoshop
+- Fun: A lot